devdevx/auto_docs/docs/cloud/aws/cert-sap.md

 - You pay only for the storage used.
 - EFS Standard and EFS Standard-Infrequent Access (Standard-IA) offer Multi-AZ resilience and the highest levels of durability and availability.
 - EFS One Zone and EFS One Zone-Infrequent Access (EFS One Zone-IA) provide additional savings by saving your data in a single availability zone.
+- For Linux.
+- Supports the Network File System (NFS) protocol.

 ### Amazon FSx

 - File storage.

-- You can choose between four widely used file systems: Lustre, NetApp ONTAP, OpenZFS, and Windows File Server.
-- FSx for ONTAP provides rich data management features and flexible shared file storage that are broadly accessible from Linux, Windows, and macOS compute instances running in AWS or on premises.
-- FSx for OpenZFS delivers leading performance for latency-sensitive and small-file workloads with popular NAS data management capabilities (snapshots, and cloning), at a lower price than commercially licensed alternatives.
-- FSx for Windows File Server provides file storage that is accessible over the Service Message Block (SMB) protocol and has the ability to serve as a drop-in replacement for existing Windows file server deployments.
+#### FSx for Lustre

+- Parallel file system built on Lustre for high performance computing (HPC) workloads.
+FSx for Lustre supports the Lustre POSIX-compliant protocol.
+- Delivers the highest levels of throughput (up to 1+ TB/s) and IOPS (millions).
+Customers can seamlessly integrate, access, and process their Amazon S3 datasets using the Lustre high-performance file system.
 - You can link FSx for Lustre file systems to data repositories on Amazon Simple Storage Service (Amazon S3) or to on-premises data stores.

-- FSx for Lustre delivers the highest levels of throughput (up to 1+ TB/s) and IOPS (millions).
-Customers can seamlessly integrate, access, and process their Amazon S3 datasets using the Lustre high-performance file system.
+#### FSx for NetApp ONTAP

+- Provides rich data management features and flexible shared file storage that are broadly accessible from Linux, Windows, and macOS compute instances running in AWS or on premises.
+- Support iSCSI for block storage, NFS protocol for POSIX-compliant access, and SMB protocol for Windows-compatible access.
+- Offers block storage services over an iSCSI access protocol.
+These block services use NetApp's application programming interface (API) calls and management interface.

+#### FSx for OpenZFS

+- Implementation of the Open Zettabyte File System (ZFS).
+- Supports NFS and SMB protocols for a wide range of application implementations.
+- Delivers leading performance for latency-sensitive and small-file workloads with popular NAS data management capabilities (snapshots, and cloning), at a lower price than commercially licensed alternatives.

+#### FSx for Windows File Server

+- Provides file storage that is accessible over the Service Message Block (SMB) protocol and has the ability to serve as a drop-in replacement for existing Windows file server deployments.

 ### Amazon EC2 Instance Store

 - Block storage.
 - Close to the physical server.
+Provides submillisecond latencies.
 - Tied to the instance.
+- Only specific Amazon EC2 instance types support instance stores.
 - Ideal if you host applications that replicate data to other EC2 instances, such as Hadoop clusters.
 For these cluster-based workloads, having the speed of locally attached volumes and the resiliency of replicated data helps you achieve data distribution at high performance.
 - It's also ideal for temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content.
+- As ephemeral storage, instance stores are not replicated or spread across multiple devices to improve durability and availability.
+- If an instance reboots (intentionally or unintentionally), data in the instance store persists.
+However, data in the instance store is lost if disck drive fails, instance stops, hibernates or terminates.

 ### Amazon EBS